-Update: The healthcare petition was sent to President Napolitano on April 7, 2015.
-It generated 2,611 signatures, the vast majority senate faculty.
+Update: The healthcare petition was sent to President Napolitano on April 7, capsule 2015.
+It generated 2, purchase 611 signatures, the vast majority senate faculty.
 Berkeley had by far the largest contingent of signatures.
 We hear that the plans have been postponed, perhaps indefinitely.

 The original announcement and call for signatures is below: